Trump is considering pulling the U.S. from Paris climate deal

-Though no final decision has been made, Trump mulling whether to snub the climate deal — inked in Paris during a United Nations Climate Change Conference — is unsurprising, one source added.
-During his presidential campaign, Trump threatened to cancel America's involvement.
+Though no final decision has been made, Trump mulling whether to snub the climate agreement — inked in Paris during a United Nations Climate Change Conference — is unsurprising, one source added.
+During his presidential campaign, Trump threatened to cancel America's involvement and said at a rally a year ago he opposes "draconian climate rules."

-Both President Barack Obama and former Vice President Al Gore championed the pact.
+Both President Barack Obama and former Vice President Al Gore championed the pact of almost 200 nations.

 Trump's potential decision was first reported by Axios, which said details are being worked out by a small team at the White House, including EPA Administrator Scott Pruitt — who has questioned the origins of climate change in the past and in March said he doubts carbon dioxide primarily contributes to global warming.